sibvisions/javafx.DndTabPane/README.md

 This repository holds a Drag'n'Drop extended TabPane which is an extension of the default JavaFX TabPane.

-This TabPane was written by Tom Schindl at Best Solutions and is part of the "org.eclipse.fx.ui.controls" bundle which itself is part of the [SWT on JavaFX](https://wiki.eclipse.org/Efxclipse/SWTonFX) efforts.
+This TabPane was written by Tom Schindl at [BestSolution](http://bestsolution.at) and is part of the "org.eclipse.fx.ui.controls" bundle which itself is part of the [SWT on JavaFX](https://wiki.eclipse.org/Efxclipse/SWTonFX) efforts.

 It has been extracted for easier reusability in the [JVx JavaFX](https://sourceforge.net/projects/jvxfx/)